20egemen04/Traffic-Light-FSM/README.md

 This is for ELE432 Assignment 1 Warm-Up – Traffic Light Controller FSM (with Delay).
-The whole quartus project folder and the files necessary only for grading are both included.
+The whole Quartus project folder and the files necessary only for grading are both included.

 **Student info:**
 **Name:** &ensp;Egemen Çelik\